mczgalor/masterDS/README.md

 projects from the Data Science Master course 17-18

 1) From Distributed system subject: mapper and reducer to read tweeter json file and with a positive and negative word dictionary file, (AFINN-111.txt), explore the "happiness" of USA different states.

-all project with D. Córdoba Ruiz, using a MRjob program and a set of mapper and reducer programs.
+All project with D. Córdoba Ruiz, using a MRjob program and a set of mapper and reducer programs.

 mapper= tweetsent_mapper.py
 reducer= tweetsent_reducer.py